leucos/leucos.github.io/_posts/2015-03-15-testing-ansible-roles-part-2.md

 Now run `guard`, change a file (.e.g. `touch tasks/main.yml`), and see what happens.

-In the next part, we will add TravicCI configuration so tests are run when we push our role on GitHub.
+In the next part, we will add some more tests, and see what we can do with RoleSpec.